 The Logistics to Set Up Your Classroom in One Day

 Each teacher got thirty minutes in their classroom.
-The role of the teacher in their classroom was to point where things went and make quick decisions about where items should be found and placed, even if that just meant putting a stack of items on a shelf.
+The teacher in their classroom pointed where things went and make quick decisions about where items should be found and placed, even if that just meant putting a stack of items on a shelf.
 All of the rest of the teachers did the lifting and moving.

 After each classroom was set up, teachers had to continue on the walking set-up bus.
 I’ll admit it was really difficult because there was still so much left to do.
 The little things can always happen later.